When is His Dark Materials season 2 on BBC One? Will it change The Subtle Knife?

 “It’s bigger, better, darker.
 A lot darker,” Amir Wilson told RadioTimes.com.
 “Three words to describe it?
 I’d say adventure, bravery…and knives.”

-Meanwhile, Lee Scoresby (Lin-Manuel Miranda) must track down the mysterious Grumman in his balloon, meaning Miranda had to be separated from his on-set friend Dafne.
+Meanwhile, Lee Scoresby (Lin-Manuel Miranda) must track down the mysterious Grumman (aka John Parry) in his balloon, meaning Miranda had to be separated from his on-set friend Dafne.

 “I don’t get any time with her!
 Very little, if any,” he told RadioTimes.com.